apple-fritter/flowmark/README.md

 ## Installation

-The simplest way to use the tool is to use [uv](https://github.com/astral-sh/uv):
+The simplest way to use the tool is to use [uv](https://github.com/astral-sh/uv).
+Then run `uvx flowmark --help`.

+To install the command-line properly:

 ```shell
 uv tool install flowmark